migllogon/migllogon.github.io/index.md

 ## About me
-My name is Miguel Llorente González,a Network administration in informatic systems.
+My name is Miguel Llorente González,a Network administration in informatic systems student willing to succeedly apply for a work in the computer systems laboural ambit..
 I was born on july the 24th 2000 in Seville.
  <p><img src="P1000518.JPG"/></p>
 ## What I can do and why